Tuensang: History

 The Tuensang area was originally made up of all the present six districts of Eastern Nagaland.
 Even after the British conquest of India, the Tuensang tribal region remained unadministered due to lack of sufficient men and money.
 However, in 1902, the area was brought under the nominal control of the British.
 It was called Tribal Area and was administered by the Governor General of India.
-In 1948, a separate division called Tuensang Administrative Circle was created.
+In 1948, a separate division called the Tuensang Administrative Circle was created.